-- 11. The Environmental Management Programme (EMPr) submitted as part of the Final EIAR dated March 2024 (Appendix H including appendices) is approved and must be implemented and adhered to. - 12.
-Part C of the generic Environmental Management Programme (EMPr) for the substation, submitted as part of the EIAR dated March 2024 (Appendix H), is approved, and must be implemented and adhered to. - 13.
-The EMPrs (for the PV facility and the generic EMPr for the substation) must be implemented and strictly enforced during all phases of the project.
-They must be seen as dynamic documents and must be included in all contract documentation for all phases of the development. - 14.
-Changes to the approved EMPr must be submitted in accordance with the EIA Regulations applicable at the time. - 15.
-The Department reserves the right to amend the approved EMPr should any impacts that were not anticipated or covered in the EIAR be discovered.
+- 12. The Environmental Management Programme (EMPr) "Appendix H" submitted as part of the final EIAR dated March 2024 is approved and must be implemented and adhered to.
+The implementation of the EMPr includes the implementation of the "Appendix B" alien Plant and Open Space Management Plan, "Appendix C" Revegetation and Rehabilitation Management Plan, "Appendix D" SCC Rescue and Protection Plan, "Appendix E" Generic ToR for Environmental Monitoring Committee. - 13.
+The Generic Environmental Management Programme (GEMPr) for the substation, submitted as part of the EIAR dated March 2024 (Appendix A), is approved and must be implemented and adhered to.

+- 14. The EMPrs must be implemented and strictly enforced during all phases of the project.
+They shall be seen as dynamic documents and shall be included in all contract documentation for all phases of the development. - 15.
+Changes to the approved EMPrs must be submitted in accordance with the EIA Regulations applicable at the time. - 16.
+The Department reserves the right to amend the approved EMPrs, should any impacts that were not anticipated or covered in the EIAR be discovered.

-Frequency and process of updating the EMPr
+Frequency and process of updating the EMPr.